-A second thing to consider in dealing with ethics is that the place provided should be suitable.
-Counseling should not be given in inappropriate places, such as a secluded corner or a parked car.
+A second thing to consider in ethical dealings is that counseling should not be given in inappropriate places, such as a secluded corner or a parked car.
 Closed doors and secret sessions can lead to suspicion and criticism.
 The most ideal place is the pastor's office.
 Here is a familiar setting where both may relax and the person in need may receive help.